Strategic Public Relations Degree Requirements

 PMGT 6456 Speechcraft (3 credits; offered fall)

 This course will survey how global public relations strategies are developed and implemented to support advocacy efforts, emphasizing successful case studies and failures.
 Students will examine communications theories, and from that study, gain insights into the unique challenges arising from differences in language, culture, politics, and economics worldwide.
-An approach that may succeed in Europe, for example, may fail in Asian countries.
-Social media technologies are revolutionizing how public relations executives work with stakeholders who have gained tremendous power once limited to those who had the capital to own communications enterprises.
-After completing this course, students will: understand public relations and its role worldwide; develop, implement, and assess a comprehensive global public relations strategy that includes social media technologies; and strengthen writing and presentation skills relevant to public relations roles through group/individual assignments and class discussions.
-Students can choose either this course or ADVO 6240 Global Advocacy: Strategies, Tools, and Tactics, depending on their desired track of learning.
+After completing this course, students will: understand public relations and its role worldwide; develop, implement, and assess a comprehensive global public relations strategy; and strengthen their writing and presentation skills through group/individual assignments and class discussions.

 PSPR 6226 - Digital Communications Platforms and Strategies